 Broccoli rabe is rich in fiber, protein and vitamins A, C, and E. It makes a great side dish or addition to a soup or stir-fry.

 Another “perennial favorite” is the breakfast burrito and taco.
 We’re hoping these babies never fall out of favor, because they’re flavorful, comforting, and downright delicious!

 Probiotic- and protein-packed Greek yogurt is always a staple in our kitchen, so even though it’s been trending for over a decade, we’re still happy to see that it snagged a spot on this list.

 Though it might be surprising to see something as vague as shellfish on this trendy list, the class of tasty crustaceans was voted a “perennial favorite.”
 If we had to guess, we’d say we have delicious lobster and shrimp to thank for that.

-Offal—organ meats such as heart, tripe, liver, and sweetbreads—is a trend that fell in the “yesterday’s news” group, but that doesn’t mean we won’t be seeing any of it next year.
+Offal—organ meats such as heart, tripe, liver, and sweetbreads—is a trend that fell in the “yesterday’s news” group, but that doesn’t mean we didn’t still see it in 2018.